Eddie Rosario Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is third in MLB with a collective 10.4 strikeouts per nine innings.
+- The 10 strikeouts per nine innings compiled by the Reds pitching staff ranks fifth in the league.

-- The Reds' 4.55 team ERA ranks 16th among all MLB pitching staffs.
+- The Reds have a 4.86 team ERA that ranks 19th across all league pitching staffs.

-- The Reds surrender the sixth-fewest home runs in baseball (seven total, 0.8 per game).
+- Reds pitchers combine to surrender nine home runs (0.9 per game), the sixth-fewest in baseball.

-- The Reds will look to Cessa (0-0) in his second start of the season.
+- The Reds will send Greene (0-0) to the mound to make his third start of the season.

-- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Atlanta Braves while giving up hits.
+- In his most recent appearance -- in relief on Tuesday -- the right-hander threw 2/3 innings against the Atlanta Braves while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.